US STOCKS-Wall Street tumbles as tech stocks extend slide

 By Bansari Mayur Kamdar and Shreyashi Sanyal

-Jan 10 (Reuters) - Wall Street's main indexes tumbled on Monday as heavyweight technology stocks dropped on expectations of a high interest rate environment,which pushed U.S. Treasury yields to fresh two-year highs and supported banks.
+Jan 10 (Reuters) - Wall Street's main indexes tumbled on Monday, as heavyweight technology stocks dropped on expectations of a sooner-than-expected rate hikethat pushed U.S. Treasury yields to fresh two-year highs.

+The Nasdaq .IXIC fell as much as 10.37% below its intraday record level reached on Nov.
+22. It was last trading around 9% below its Nov.
+19 closing record.
+To confirm a correction the index would need to close 10% or more below the record close.

-Megacap companies including Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Microsoft Corp MSFT.O, Meta Platforms Inc FB.O and Tesla Inc TSLA.O fell between 2.1% and 4.4% in early trading.
+Megacap companies including Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Microsoft Corp MSFT.O and Meta Platforms Inc FB.O fell between 2.1% and 4.4%.

 The S&P 500 consumer discretionary .SPLRCD, technology .SPLRCT and communication services .SPLRCL sectors, housing major growth companies, fell the most among the 11 major S&P sectors.

-The value-oriented banks index .SPXBK hit a fresh record high, before retreating.
+Companies such as BuzzFeed BZFD.O and Grab Holdings GRAB.O fell more than 5% and have lost nearly half their market capitalization since their public debut in December through a SPAC.

+Frederick expects the tech selloff to go on "till at least the next Fed meeting, which is around January 26."

-The S&P 500 .SPX and the tech-heavy Nasdaq .IXIC indexes were on course for their fifth straight day of declines as growth stocks tumbled in the first week of 2022 after investors began to recalibrate their portfolios to account for a more hawkish Federal Reserve.
+The S&P 500 .SPX and the Nasdaq indexes were on course for their fifth straight day of declines as growth stocks tumbled after investors began to recalibrate their portfolios to account for a more hawkish Federal Reserve.

-Goldman Sachs expects the Fed to raise rates four times in 2022, compared to its previous forecast of three, and begin the runoff process for its balance sheet as soon as July.
+Goldman Sachs expects the Fed to raise rates four times in 2022, compared to its previous forecast of three.

-"Fears about the Fed is the key this morning as it was certainly last week.
-And you have Goldman now expecting to see four rate hikes in 2022 and that is just a very hostile environment for tech and growth stocks," said Thomas Hayes, managing member at Great Hill Capital LLC in New York.
+Traders have ramped up their rate hike expectations this year after the Fed's minutes from the December meeting suggested an earlier-than-expected rate rise.

+The benchmark 10-year Treasury yield US10YT=RRrose to its highest level in nearly two years, boosting value-oriented banks index .SPXBK to a fresh record high.

-Tesla TSLA.O dropped 2.3% after Chief Executive Officer Elon Musk tweeted on Friday that the electric carmaker will raise the U.S. price of its advanced driver assistant software.
+Tesla TSLA.O dropped 1.8% after Chief Executive Elon Musk tweeted on Friday that the electric carmaker will raise the U.S. price of its advanced driver assistant software.

 Investors await inflation data this week for cues on consumer and producer prices, and whether they will sway the trajectory of the Fed's interest rate hikes.